rgardner/rgardner.github.io/about.md

 Earlier this year, I was a **Data Analyst Intern** at Kinetic Social, a social data marketing company.
-There I prototyped interactive data visualizations and worked on the user interface for automated social media optimization.
+There I prototyped interactive data visualizations and worked on the user interface for an automated social media optimization tool.

 At NYU, I am an **Executive Board Member** of [Tech@NYU](http://www.techatnyu.org/), the largest student tech organization in